tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** iG was the *only* team to be directly invited to the Chinese qualifiers since literally every other team messed around with their rosters at some point.
 After narrowly making it through a group stage tiebreaker, and then losing to Serenity in the playoffs, iG 2-0'd LFY to become the 6<sup>th</sup> Chinese representative at TI8.

-**What can we expect?** Probably nothing special, but Agressif and Q *were* on the TI5 CDEC squad that Cinderella story'd their way from wild cards to grand finals.
+**What can we expect?** Probably nothing special, but it's worth noting that Agressif and Q *were* on the TI5 CDEC squad that Cinderella story'd their way from wild cards to grand finals.

 **How to sound smart talking about iG**
 <div class="responsivevideo"><div class="video-container" style="text-align: center;"><iframe width="840" height="472" src="https://www.youtube.com/embed/KhQio49YG-Q?rel=0" frameborder="0" allowfullscreen></iframe></div></div>